afmzln/dwh-sql-project/README.md

 # **SQL Data Warehouse Project**
+A data warehousing and analytics solution showcasing end-to-end data engineering—from building a scalable data warehouse to deriving actionable insights.
+Highlights industry best practices in data integration, transformation, and visualization.

 # 🏗️**Project Overview**

-This project focuses on building a **SQL Server Data Warehouse** with ETL pipelines that transform raw data into **business intelligence-ready datasets** for analytics and reporting.
+Build a **SQL Data Warehouse** with Medallion Architecture and ETL pipelines to transform raw data into business intelligence-ready datasets for reporting and analytics.

 Key components: